hwolff00/structs_algo/README.md

 # structs_algo
-Little bits of data structures and algorithms implemented in Python
+Little bits of data structures and algorithms implemented in Python.